 China’s online games market may expand 12 percent this year to 46.5 billion yuan ($7.4 billion), slowing from 18 percent in 2011, according to a January forecast by research company iResearch.
 Demand for some traditional games played on personal computers is slowing in China, Mizuho’s Lo said.

 “Dungeon & Fighter,” a multiplayer action game, is China’s second-highest grossing title, Mahoney said.
 Tencent also offers dozens of other games including “Cross Fire” and “League of Legends.”

-Nexon also licenses games to Chinese companies including Shanda Games Ltd. (GAME) and Tiancity.com, Mahoney said.
+Nexon also licenses games to Chinese companies including Shanda Games Ltd. (GAME:US) and Tiancity.com, Mahoney said.

 There are “a lot of opportunities” for acquisitions and investments in Asia, North America and Europe, he said.
 Nexon is interested in investing in companies that develop games for Facebook Inc. and mobile-phone users, the CFO said.

 To contact the reporter on this story: Mark Lee in Hong Kong at email@example.com